dprojects/Woodworking/Docs/MagicPanelsAPI.md

 		x: X Axis object position
 		y: Y Axis object position
 		z: Z Axis object position

+		if there is error or placement cannot be calculated there will be returned empty string for easier error handling

 ### setPosition(iObj, iX, iY, iZ, iType="offset"):